 Today, prevention of heart disease is one of the biggest reasons why people take garlic in supplements.
 But there are other uses for this multipurpose herb.
 Here are the top reasons to take a garlic supplement:

-Aged Garlic Extract and Artery Protection
+Garlic Supplements and Artery Protection

 Researchers at Harbor-UCLA Medical Center in Torrance, Calif., found that Aged Garlic Extract (AGE) supplements slowed the progression of arterial plaque by 80 percent.
 (Aged Garlic Extract is a specific type of odorless garlic.)
 “We have completed four randomized studies, and they have led us to conclude that AGE can help slow the progression of atherosclerosis and reverse early stages of heart disease,” says lead researcher Matthew Budoff, MD.

-Cholesterol & Blood Pressure Control
+Garlic Supplements for Cholesterol & Blood Pressure Control

 A review of garlic research, published in the Journal of Nutrition, analyzed studies that followed a total of more than 3,000 people.
 It found that garlic supplements reduced total and LDL cholesterol by up to 10 percent if taken for at least two months.
 Systolic blood pressure (the top number) was reduced by an average of 5.1 mm Hg, and diastolic by 2.5 mm Hg.
 The review also found that garlic enhanced the immune system.